WHEN ARE THE AUCTIONS HELD?

 YOUR BIDDERS NUMBER

+Your bidders number is the number we use to record your successful bid(s) and price against a lot.
 An online (permanent) number is issued through our website when you register for ONLINE BIDDING, and this number is yours for life.

 Bidding online is simple and makes the auction room accessible for everyone.
 To register for online bidding, click here and follow the login prompt to create an account.